Cordelia: How so?

 - Final Fantasy VI: Sabin left the life of a prince so that he could make his own life and was shown to have become Duncan's greatest student.
 He becomes so great that Duncan eventually bequeaths unto Sabin his greatest technique, if sheer training and Level Grinding doesn't mean Sabin already learnt it.

 - Compilation of Final Fantasy VII: Tifa is considered Zangan's most cherished student but he makes sure that she considers herself her greatest opponent above all.
 Considering that Tifa can fight alongside and against Shinra's Elite Soldier program that's pretty high praise.

 - Fire Emblem:

-- Cordelia from Fire Emblem Awakening would rather be called this than an outright genius.
+- Cordelia from Fire Emblem: Awakening would rather be called this than an outright genius.
 She even lectures to Sumia in one of their supports about limitations.

-- Subaki and Caeldori in Fire Emblem Fates are held as the pinnacle of perfection in the army, yet that disregards the amount of dedication they put into their craft, the latter especially, being a Cordelia Expy.
+- Subaki and his daughter Caeldori in Fire Emblem Fates are held as the pinnacle of perfection in the army, yet that disregards the amount of dedication they put into their craft, the latter especially, being a Cordelia Expy.

 - My Little Pony: Friendship Is Magic:

 - Most unicorns can only get good at magic that's related to their "special talent", but Twilight Sparkle's special talent is magic itself.
 On top of that, she's one of the strongest unicorns in the world in terms of raw magical power, rivaling legendary wizards of history despite her young age.
 In order to realize her potential, Twilight spends a lot of time researching and practicing new spells.
 In particular, her teleporting gets more and more advanced throughout the series.